-- 9.9.3 It must be possible to shut down the KERS via the following means : - the switch required by Article 14.2.1; - the switches required by Article 14.2.2; - the switch or button required by Article 9.4. - 9.9.4 The KERS must shut down when the ECU required by Article 8.2 initiates an anti-stall engine shut off. - 9.9.5 All cars must be fitted with a KERS status light which : - is in working order throughout the Event even if the main hydraulic, pneumatic or electrical systems on the car have failed ; - is located in the same general location s the light required by Article 8.10; - is green only when the system is shut down ; - remains powered for at least 15 minutes if the car comes to rest with its engine stopped ; - is marked with a "HIGH VOLTAGE" symbol.
+- 9.9.3 It must be possible to shut down the KERS via the following means: - the switch required by Article 14.2.1; - the switches required by Article 14.2.2; - the switch or button required by Article 9.4. - 9.9.4 The KERS must shut down when the ECU required by Article 8.2 initiates an anti-stall engine shut off. - 9.9.5 All cars fitted with a KERS must be fitted with a KERS status light which: - is in working order throughout the Event even if the main hydraulic, pneumatic or electrical systems on the car have failed; - is located in the same general location s the light required by Article 8.10; - is green only when the system is shut down and no electrical insulation fault has been detected; - remains powered for at least 15 minutes if the car comes to rest with its engine stopped; - is marked with a "HIGH VOLTAGE" symbol.

-ARTICLE 10 : SUSPENSION AND STEERING SYSTEMS
+ARTICLE 10: SUSPENSION AND STEERING SYSTEMS

-10.1 Sprung suspension :
+10.1 Sprung suspension: